Sea Turtle Conservancy

 The threats facing sea turtles are numerous and, for the most part, human created.
 Sea Turtle Conservancy works with the local community in Tortuguero to communicate and demonstrate the value of living sea turtles over turtle meat and eggs.

-For the past two years, TreadRight and Contiki Cares have sponsored a turtle in the annual Tour de Turtles race, promoting sea turtle conservation efforts and raising awareness about the many threats sea turtle populations face.
-The support of Contiki Cares and TreadRight has also funded the purchase of satellite transmitters, which are attached to a sea turtle throughout the race and sends important research data to the Sea Turtle Conservancy.
+TreadRight and Contiki Cares sponsored turtles in the annual Tour de Turtles race, promoting sea turtle conservation efforts and raising awareness about the many threats sea turtle populations face.
+The support of Contiki Cares and TreadRight also funded the purchase of satellite transmitters, which are attached to a sea turtle throughout the race and sends important research data to the Sea Turtle Conservancy.

-Additionally, each Contiki traveller visiting Costa Rica as part of the Costa Rica Unplugged Tour has the opportunity to receive an exclusive e-doption of the Contiki and TreadRight sponsored turtle.
-Once they’ve e-dopted the turtle, they can go online and track their turtle, watching her progress throughout the race, while also learning about the dangerous threat of wildlife crime to sea turtles.
+Additionally, each Contiki traveller visiting Costa Rica as part of the Costa Rica Unplugged Tour had the opportunity to receive an exclusive e-doption of the Contiki and TreadRight sponsored turtle.
+Once they e-dopted the turtle, they were able to go online and track their turtle, watching her progress throughout the race, while also learning about the dangerous threat of wildlife crime to sea turtles.

-This year, Contiki and TreadRight sponsored Tiki, a hawksbill sea turtle who will be swimming to raise awareness about the threat poaching poses to sea turtles and their eggs.
+In 2015, Contiki and TreadRight sponsored Tiki, a hawksbill sea turtle who swam to raise awareness about the threat poaching poses to sea turtles and their eggs.
 Tiki is an adult female sea turtle who was released on July 2, 2015 with a satelite transmitter after she nested on Tortuguero Beach, Costa Rica.